JinDew/the-fast-pizza/README.md

 # The Fast Pizza

-A project done from Jonas's Ultimate React Course
+A project I did during the time I learn from Jonas Schmedtmann's Ultimate React Course